lugu/qiloop/README.md

 # qiloop

-This is work in progress, you have been warned.

-`qiloop` is an implementation of the QiMessaging protocol written in the Go programming language.
+`qiloop` is an implementation of the QiMessaging written in Go.

-For more information about QiMessaging, here are some notes [about QiMessaging](https://github.com/lugu/qiloop/blob/master/doc/NOTES.md).
+For a detailed analysis of the QiMessaging protocol, here are some notes [about QiMessaging](https://github.com/lugu/qiloop/blob/master/doc/NOTES.md).

 Installation
 ------------